 To get useful big data you need:

 The basis of what I’m talking about here is engagement.
-And the best way to drive engagement is with game-based learning.
+And the best way to drive engagement is with game-based training.

 Let’s look at how game-based learning tackles some of the challenges of generating useful big data.